etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/on-premises/questions/followup.md

 Server: please, create an x86/amd64 VPS with any Debian-based distro.
 Minimal comfortable configuration for a Matrix server without any additional components: 2vCPU, 2GB RAM.
 Open the required ports ([etke.cc/order/status/#ports-and-firewalls](https://etke.cc/order/status/#ports-and-firewalls)) send us your server's IP address, the username (with permissions to call sudo), and password (if set).

-Please, ensure [all mandatory ports are open](https://etke.cc/order/status/#ports-and-firewalls), and the following ssh key added to the **/home/TODO/.ssh/authorized_keys**: `ssh-todo TODO etke.cc`.
-Here is how you can do that:
+Please make sure [all mandatory ports are open](https://etke.cc/order/status/#ports-and-firewalls), and that the following SSH key is added to **/home/TODO/.ssh/authorized_keys**: `ssh-todo TODO etke.cc`.
+Here's how:

-1.  ensure the .ssh directory exists: `mkdir -p /home/TODO/.ssh`
+1. Ensure the .ssh directory exists: `mkdir -p /home/TODO/.ssh`
-2.  ensure the authorized_keys file exists: `touch /home/TODO/.ssh/authorized_keys`
+2. Ensure the authorized_keys file exists: `touch /home/TODO/.ssh/authorized_keys`
-3.  add the key to the authorized_keys file: `echo 'ssh-todo TODO etke.cc' >> /home/TODO/.ssh/authorized_keys`
+3. Add the key to the authorized_keys file: `echo 'ssh-todo TODO etke.cc' >> /home/TODO/.ssh/authorized_keys`
-4.  ensure the correct permissions are set on the authorized_keys file: `chmod 600 /home/TODO/.ssh/authorized_keys`
+4. Set the correct permissions on the authorized_keys file: `chmod 600 /home/TODO/.ssh/authorized_keys`
-5.  ensure the correct permissions are set on the .ssh directory: `chmod 700 /home/TODO/.ssh`
+5. Set the correct permissions on the .ssh directory: `chmod 700 /home/TODO/.ssh`
-6.  ensure the correct ownership is set on the .ssh directory: `chown -hR TODO:TODO /home/TODO/.ssh`
+6. Set the correct ownership on the .ssh directory: `chown -hR TODO:TODO /home/TODO/.ssh`

 Please, add the following DNS entries: